WHAT IS GENERAL EDUCATION?

 Effective Fall 2013, entering freshmen and transfer students follow a liberal arts curriculum that fits the framework of the CUNY Pathways Initiative.
 The Pathways framework is common to all CUNY colleges.
 This guarantees that General Education requirements fulfilled at one CUNY college will carry over seamlessly if you transfer to another CUNY college.

-Pathways course proposals are reviewed by several committees to ensure that they achieve the required set of Pathways Student Learning Outcomes (SLOs).
-These SLOs represent the broad skills and knowledge that students are expected to attain as a result of their educational experiences.
+Pathways course proposals are reviewed by several committees to ensure that they achieve the required set of Pathways Learning Outcomes.
+These outcomes represent the broad skills and knowledge that students are expected to attain as a result of their educational experiences.

 Additionally, Pathways has designated Gateway Courses leading into CUNY's most popular majors so that students who anticipate pursuing one of these majors can take these designated courses and be able to transfer them for major credit seamlessly between CUNY colleges.